There are four Concordats supporting research:

 Vitae have produced a Briefing for Managers of Reseachers which explains the requirements of the Concordat.

-The Researcher Development Working Group of the Research Committee has been formed to oversee and review the implementation of the Concordat within Anglia Ruskin University.
-The members of this Group are:
+A Researcher Development Working Group of the Research Committee was formed to oversee and review the implementation of the Concordat within Anglia Ruskin University.
+This Group is presently in abeyance.

 This Concordat sets out five commitments that provide assurances to government, the wider public and the international community that research in the UK continues to be underpinned by the highest standards of rigour and integrity.
 The Concordat itself is available from the Universities UK website.
 Compliance with the Concordat to Support Research Integrity is now a condition of HEFCE's grant for research.